For Premier Experiences, Experience Premier

-Today, participate in a morning dessert class or go into Gordes with Chef to shop the market for local ingredients for tomorrow's Chef's dinner.
-Otherwise, enjoy the entire day at leisure to relax by the pool, take a hike to enjoy the landscape of the area, or walk on your own into Gordes to visit the shops for gifts to take back home.
-Dinner will be at leisure -- you can make reservations in Gordes; transportation will be provided at set times.
+Today, enjoy the entire day at leisure to relax by the pool, take a hike to enjoy the landscape of the area, or walk on your own into Gordes to visit the shops for gifts to take back home.
+Dinner will be at leisure -- you can make reservations in Gordes.
+Transportation can be arranged upon request (not included).

 Day 8 — Saint-Remy

 In the village of Saint-Remy in the heart of Provence, forever entwined with the legacy of Vincent van Gogh, find everything Provençal you desire as you stroll along the boulevards under the shade of century-old trees.
 Your guided walking tour will take you around the narrow little streets, discovering squares where children play in the fountains, and the attractive boutiques and art galleries that make the town’s historic center so lively.
 Enjoy strolling through the local market place, brimming with fresh produce, baguettes straight from the oven, fragrant herbs, and seasonal specialties…taste and select some French cheeses to take back to the villa.
 Enjoy lunch at leisure at one of the many cafes and restaurants before departing for Moulin du Clos Jeannons, an olive oil mill that favors traditional processes such as using a stone wheel to crush the olives.
 Participate in a tour and tasting, as well as take an opportunity to meander the beautiful grounds.
 Transfer back to the villa with time to refresh and relax before the nightly Chef’s dinner.